 Market Review: Open

 The Commission has commenced an investigation into the effectiveness of the current frameworks for the management of system strength.
 The investigation will examine whether any improvements could be made to more effectively and efficiently address system strength issues in the NEM.

-This investigation is part of the AEMC’s broader system security work program.
-This work program looks to design a robust and resilient power system for now and the future.
+This investigation is part of the Energy Security Board (ESB)’s broader system security work program.
+This work program looks to design a robust and resilient power system, for now and the future.
 System strength is a critical system security service and is pivotal to facilitating the power system transition underway.

 The Commission is considering whether improvements could be made to:

 - more effectively identify and address low levels of system strength as they arise in NEM regions, to help maintain system security at the lowest possible cost

 - allow for the provision of increased levels of system strength to enable greater output from lower cost generation sources, to deliver lower cost electricity for consumers.

-This investigation follows on from the Investigation into intervention mechanisms and system strength in the NEM for which a final report was published in July 2019.
-The investigation into intervention mechanisms was initiated by the Commission in light of concerns for the declining levels of system strength in the NEM and the increased use of interventions in the market by AEMO due to low levels of system strength.
+The investigation follows on from the Investigation into intervention mechanisms and system strength in the NEM for which a final report was published in July 2019.

 In September 2017 the Commission made the Managing power system fault levels final rule that established two system strength frameworks:

-- The minimum system strength framework – which obligates transmission network service providers (TNSPs) to procure system strength services needed to provide the levels determined by the Australian Energy Market Operator (AEMO) if AEMO has declared a shortfall.
+- The minimum system strength framework – obligates transmission network service providers (TNSPs) to procure system strength services needed to provide the levels determined by the Australian Energy Market Operator (AEMO) if AEMO has declared a shortfall.

 |AGL||Australian Energy Council|